calvinhoang203/calvinhoang203/README.md

 - **[Aggie Reminder](https://github.com/calvinhoang203/Aggie-Reminder)**
   *Inspiration:* Enhancing volunteer management and communication at Aggie House.
-  *What it does:* Provides an admin portal to check volunteer work hours and send automated email reminders via the SendGrid API.
-The system also uses Google Sheets with a JavaScript App Script to trigger reminders automatically.
+  *What it does:* Provides an admin portal to monitor volunteer work hours and send automated email reminders via the SendGrid API.
+It also implements an automatic reminder feature using JavaScript in a Google Sheets App Script.
-  *How we built it:* Developed with Node.js for server-side logic, and HTML, CSS, and JavaScript for a responsive frontend.
+  *How we built it:* Developed with Node.js for the server, and HTML, CSS, and JavaScript for a responsive frontend.
   **Technologies used:**
   <p align="center">
     <a href="https://nodejs.org/">